amadeus4dev/developer-guides/docs/resources/market-insight.md

 You may wonder which destination the travelers travel to the most and when is the busiest period for a given city.
 You can get the travel insight from a given city and month with the following three endpoints.

 !!! information
-    - The results of these 3 endpoints are based on estimated flight traffic summary data from the past 12 months.
+    - The results of these three endpoints are based on estimated flight traffic summary data from the past 12 months.
     - Flight traffic summary data is based on bookings made over Amadeus systems.

 ### The top destinations by passenger volume